Neutron interferometer

 In physics, a neutron interferometer is an interferometer capable of diffracting neutrons, allowing the wave-like nature of neutrons, and other related phenomena, to be explored.

 Interferometry

 Interferometry inherently depends on the wave nature of the object.
 As pointed out by de Broglie in his PhD thesis, particles, including neutrons, can behave like waves (the so-called wave–particle duality, now explained in the general framework of quantum mechanics).
 The wave functions of the individual interferometer paths are created and recombined coherently which needs the application of dynamical theory of diffraction.
 Neutron interferometers are the counterpart of X-ray interferometers and are used to study quantities or benefits related to thermal neutron radiation.

 Applications

-Neutron interferometers are used to determine minute quantum-mechanical effects on the neutron wavefunction, such as studies of the Aharonov–Bohm effect, gravity acting on an elementary particle, the neutron, rotation of the earth acting on a quantum system and they can be applied for neutron phase imaging, and tests of the dynamical theory of diffraction.
+In 1975 Werner and Overhauser demonstrated quantum phase shifts on neutron matter waves due to gravity.
+The interferometer was oriented such that two paths are at different heights in Earth's gravitational field.
+The interferometer was sufficiently sensitive to detected the phase shift due to different acceleration.
+The phase shift originates from time-dilation differences along the two paths.